WillFantom/devcontainer-latex/README.md

  - No use of `docker-compose` to simplify the devcontainer setup process.
  - My [dotfiles](https://github.com/willfantom/.files) are used as the base of the image.
 This offers no real difference in most use cases, but it is a change I guess.

----

-## Usage

- 1. In the root of your project, create a directory named `.devcontainer`
- 2. Copy the `devcontainer.json` file from this repository to the newly created directory
- 3. **optional:** Change to image being used for the devcontainer by updating the `image` field in the JSON file.
-For example, use the full texlive install scheme: `ghcr.io/willfantom/devcontainer-latex:latest-full`
- 4. **optional:** Add other packages to be installed by `tlmgr` when the container starts to the `postCreateCommand` field in the JSON file
- 5. Open the project in the devontainer via the [devcontainer CLI](https://github.com/devcontainers/cli), the commands in VSCode, or in a GitHub Codespace